AugustoMarcelo/meetapp-frontend/README.md

 THe user can register with name, e-mail and password.

 ### Dashboard
 The user can list the meetups organized by him and click to see the details.
 It's possible navigate to the meetup creation page.

 ### Details
 The user can see the details of a registered meetup and edit or cancel a meetup.

 ### New / Edit
 The user can register or edit meetups informations organized by him.
 The user can view the image of the selected banner.
 All fields are validated.

 ### Profile
 The user can edit your registered informations.
 All fields are validated.

+### Running application

+ - To run the application, you must execute the command `yarn`.
+It will install all the necessary dependencies for the application execution;
+ - This application access a backend that you can find <a href="https://github.com/AugustoMarcelo/meetapp" target="_blank">Here</a>.
+ - Thus, just run the command `yarn start` to run the application.